Humbedooh/server-status/README.md

 server-status
 =============

-mod_lua version of the Apache httpd's mod_status using dynamic charts
+`mod_lua` version of the Apache httpd's mod_status using dynamic charts

 ## What does it to? ##
+This script is an extended version of the known mod_status statistics page for httpd.
+It uses the Google Chart API to visualize many of the elements that are sometimes hard to properly diagnose using plain text information.

-Take a look at http://apaste.info/server-status to see what it does :)
+Take a look at http://apaste.info/server-status to see how it works.

+## Requirements ##
+* Apache httpd 2.4
+* mod_lua (with either Lua 5.1, 5.2 or LuaJIT)

 ## Installing ##
 First, install mod_lua (you can enable this during configure time with --enable-lua)

+### Installing as a handler:
-Then add the following to your httpd.conf in the appropriate VirtualHost:
+To install it as a handler, add the following to your httpd.conf in the appropriate VirtualHost:

     LuaMapHandler ^/server-status$ /path/to/server-status.lua

+### Installing as a web app:
+To install as a plain web-app, enable .lua scripts to be handled by mod_lua, by adding the following to your appropriate VirtualHost configuration:

+    AddHandler lua-script .lua

+Then just put the `.lua` script somewhere in your document root and visit the page.